 The nine initiatives described below are key areas in which your gift can help to advance the Department's research and teaching missions.

-This scholarship will be awarded annually, beginning in Spring, 2017, to an outstanding junior majoring in linguistics, for use in the senior year.
-The scholarship will recognize outstanding achievement as a student, as well as potential for further success in linguistics.
+Since 2017, this scholarship has been awarded each spring to an outstanding junior majoring in linguistics, for use in the senior year.
+The scholarship recognizes outstanding achievement as a student, as well as potential for further success in linguistics.
 The scholarship is named in honor of Professor David Rood, who retired in 2016 after 48 years of teaching at CU.
 He was known for his advocacy for and support of students, especially those from special backgrounds or facing special challenges.

 Most languages of Africa remain undescribed, and many are also endangered.
 Research efforts in the CU Linguistics department have produced first ever grammars of the following endangered languages: Kuteb (a Niger-Congo language spoken in Nigeria), Pero, Mupun (West Chadic languages spoken in Nigeria), Mina and Hdi (Central Chadic languages spoken in Cameroon), East Dangla (an East Chadic language spoken in Chad).
 Researchers in this area also study languages that, although not endangered, have structural properties of great theoretical interest.
 These include Lele (an East Chadic language spoken in Chad), Hausa, the lingua franca of Northern Nigeria, and Gidar (Northern Cameroon).
 In current work, CU Linguistics professor Zygmunt Frajzyngier and Research Assistant Professor Dr. Erin Shay, along with student collaborators, are creating grammars of two Central Chadic languages, Wandala and Giziga, and a Hdi dictionary in collaboration with a native speaker, Roger Prafé.
 The study of these languages reveals structures and functions that challenge much of our current thinking about language universals.
 Donations to this area will underwrite graduate-student research trips to Africa.